yanggujun/meagram/README.md

 # meagram

-in latin, "mea" means "my own" and "gram" means "writing"
+in Latin, "mea" means "my own" and in Greek "gram" means "things written"

 a web framework from scratch